The Purple mattress is unlike any others, thanks to its cooling, gel-like Purple Grid.

 The secret to its sauce is Purple's Hyper-Elastic Polymer, which is what gives the bed its signature feel.
 What is Hyper-Elastic Polymer, you ask?
 It's a squishy, stretchy, jelly-like material that's laid out in a comfort grid design in the top layer of the bed.
 It definitely takes a few nights to get used to, but once you do, it's a lovely sleeping experience.

-It's pressure-relieving and soft when I'm on my side, but my back never felt like it sagged into the mattress.
-So, the Purple is also perfectly supportive.
+It's pressure-relieving and soft when I'm on my side, almost making you feel buoyant.
+At the same time, my back never felt like it sagged into the mattress.
+It's a really nice balance of both pressure-relieving and supportive.
 Not to mention it's extremely bouncy, which should be music to the ears of combination sleepers because it won't cause any resistance like memory foam does.